O que é tratamento de superfície de alumínio fundido e como dominá-lo?

 Protective treatments extend the service life of die casting aluminum parts.
 Below is a comparison of the most common methods to help you choose:

-Treatment TypeWorking PrincipleVantagensLimitaçõesIdeal Application Scenarios
+Tipo de tratamentoWorking PrincipleVantagensLimitaçõesIdeal Application Scenarios

-Chemical Conversion FilmChemical reaction forms a thin protective film (Por exemplo, cromato, phosphate)Baixo custo, simple process; good pre-coating basePoor long-term corrosion resistanceShort-term protection (Por exemplo, temporary storage) or pre-coating for spraying
+Chemical Conversion FilmChemical reaction forms a thin protective film (por exemplo, cromato, phosphate)Baixo custo, simple process; good pre-coating basePoor long-term corrosion resistanceShort-term protection (por exemplo, temporary storage) or pre-coating for spraying

 Beyond protection, decorative treatments boost product value, enquanto functional treatments enable specific performance.